Swishhyy/Dev-Dependents-NuGet-Package/README.md

 dotnet add package Exiled.Dev.References
 ```

-## Usage

-Once installed, all necessary DLLs will be available to your project.
-You can then start developing your Exiled plugin without needing to manually reference individual dependencies.

 ## Included References
 This package includes all the necessary DLLs for Exiled development, including:
 ```
 ### Core References